-Limiting factors for Puget Sound salmon recovery include a lack of rearing habitat including loss of pocket estuary and coastal stream habitat.
-Impassable culverts on coastal streams such as these prevent access to important nearshore resources including food and shelter for out-migrating juvenile salmon.
+Impassable culverts on coastal streams that outlet into pocket estuaries such as these prevent access to important nearshore resources including food and shelter for out-migrating juvenile salmon.
 SFEG found a Chinook salmon smolt in peril above culvert #1893 as the tide receded and left the salmon stranded and in too shallow water.
 This project aims to provide coastal stream juvenile Chinook rearing habitat accessible from the Race Lagoon pocket estuary.
 The project will also substantially benefit Coho, chum and pink juvenile salmon, and sea-run cutthroat trout.